retroelec/T-HMI-C64/README.md

 ### Joystick

-I connected an "Iduino joystick shield" to the T-HMI development board.
+I connected an "Arduino joystick shield" to the T-HMI development board.
 The joystick is optional (as there exists also a virtual joystick on the Android device) but recommended.
 It has an analog 2-axis thumb joystick and several buttons.
-As there are several games which use the space bar as a second fire button (e.g. Commando), another button of the Iduino joystick can be used to simulate the pressing of the space bar.
+As there are several games which use the space bar as a second fire button (e.g. Commando), another button of the Arduino joystick can be used to simulate the pressing of the space bar.

 <img src="doc/joystick.png" alt="joystick" width="800"/>

 Connections:

-- connect T-HMI IO16 to iduino Y pin (yellow cable)
+- connect T-HMI IO16 to Arduino Y pin (yellow cable)
-- connect T-HMI IO15 to iduino X pin (white cable)
+- connect T-HMI IO15 to Arduino X pin (white cable)
-- connect T-HMI VDD to iduino V pin (red cable)
+- connect T-HMI VDD to Arduino V pin (red cable)
-- connect T-HMI GND to iduino G pin (black cable)
+- connect T-HMI GND to Arduino G pin (black cable)
-- connect T-HMI IO18 to iduino D pin (for D button, yellow cable)
+- connect T-HMI IO18 to Arduino D pin (for D button, yellow cable)
-- optional: connect T-HMI IO17 to iduino B pin to simulate pressing the space bar (for B button, white cable)
+- optional: connect T-HMI IO17 to Arduino B pin to simulate pressing the space bar (for B button, white cable)

-Switch voltage to 3.3V on the iduino module.
+Switch voltage to 3.3V on the Arduino module.

-If you do not use an iduino joystick or choose to use other pins on the development board, you may have to adapt the following constants in src/Config.h:
+If you do not use an Arduino joystick or choose to use other pins on the development board, you may have to adapt the following constants in src/Config.h:

 - ADC_JOYSTICK_X